then found a note that the reason it was draft

 the historical evolution of MV-architectures, eg:

-"( Potel questioned the need for the MVC's Controller;
+"( Potel questioned the need for the MVC's Controller;. after reading that, I wrote this:

 He noticed that modern user interfaces